BurnabyBurnington/jumpy/engine/README.md

 ## TODO
+- Rename test suite names to be more specific (e.g. "vector2DMultiplication" instead of "vectorMultiplication")
 - Change unittesting to instead be assert-based (so we can have more than one test in a single executable)
 - Check if methods can use symbols, like +=